airalab/homeassistant-robonomics-integration/README.md

-# Control Home Assistant with Robonomics
+# Connect your Home Assistant devices to web3 infrastructure

 Integration gives you the remote access to your local smart home through encrypted transactions in Robonomics blockchain.
 It allows: